The process of recycling starts with sorting the paper. This can be done at home or at a recycling center.

-- The papers are then tied and transported to warehouses for storage.
+The papers are then tied and transported to warehouses for storage.
 From there they are transferred to the pulper.

-- The pulper is a large vat that has chemicals and water.
+The pulper is a large vat that has chemicals and water.
 The paper is chopped into tiny pieces and then heated in the vat.
 This turns the cellulose fibers into mush.

-- The mushy pulp is then screened.
+The mushy pulp is then screened.
 Basically the pulp is pushed through screens that have holes and slots of different shapes and sizes.

-Heavy objects like staples, paper clips, plastic pins etc are thrown from the cylindrical cone shaped vats, while lighter particles gather in the center from where it is safely removed.
+Heavy objects like staples, paper clips, and plastic pins are thrown from the cylindrical cone shaped vats, while lighter particles gather in the center from where it is safely removed.

 After this, depending on the paper, the pulp might go through the de-inking phase.

 The washing stage involves rinsing pulp with water to remove the ink particles.

-- For this the pulp is put in floatation vat in which air and chemicals known as surfactants are added.
+For this the pulp is put in floatation vat in which air and chemicals known as surfactants are added.